Governors

 - Paul Hankey (Executive Headteacher)

-- Katherine Richardson (Clerk)
+- Martin Pounce (Clerk)

 - Dan Hayes (Parent Governor, Safeguarding Lead)